byted/byted.github.io/_posts/2025-09-21-shipping-envoy-access-logs-via-OTEL.md

 ---
-tags: istio envoy datadog opentelemetry
+tags: istio envoy datadog opentelemetry networking
 ---
 Today is not about documenting the current shortcomings of [AI coding](https://latest.stefan.fail/tag/ai-coding/).
 Instead, I'm going to document that I'm just as capable as AI when it comes to making dumb mistakes[^1]